ProcessPA/jekyll-site/_posts/2020-03-25-out-of-the-office-tips-on-managing-your-governance-from-home.md

 ---
-title: Tips on Managing Your Governance From Home
+title: 'Out of the Office: Tips on Managing Your Governance From Home'
 date: 2020-03-25 10:45:00 +1000
 author: Process PA Team
 layout: post